michellelimsh/planet/README.md

 ## What's next for PlaNET

   - Utilise GNN to model and simulate trips to better understand and interpret consumer trip preferences
-  - Perform geospatial analysis
+  - Perform geospatial analysis on the transport network
-  - Getting actual farecard data to analyse public transport trips
+  - Getting actual public transport trips data to analyse

 ## Devpost Link